madbananakitty/madbananablog/README.md

 Not exactly a master in building web...
-But it works, so thanks Banana!
+But it works, so thanks Banana God!